-The small yet beautiful city of Cambridge, in the county of Cambridgeshire is situated in eastern England.
+The beautiful city of Cambridge, in the county of Cambridgeshire is situated in eastern England.
 It is only around sixty miles from London which makes travel to and from the capital relatively easy.
-A train to London takes considerably less than an hour and if driving then it is well connected by the M11 motorway.
+A train to London can take considerably less than an hour and if driving then it is conveniently connected by the M11 motorway.

-The River Cam flows through Cambridge and is highly popular with both residents and tourists alike.
+The River Cam which is great for spotting wildlife (and houseboats!) flows through Cambridge and is popular with both residents and tourists alike.
 Whether you take a relaxing stroll along the riverbank or meander at your leisure in a boat or more specifically a ‘punt’ (which is a narrow and flat bottomed boat which is driven by a pole), the quintessential English countryside can be enjoyed from both sides of the river.

-Cambridge has a legendary university which has always been popular and have been global leaders in research and study for centuries, paving the way for academic excellence.
+Cambridge has a legendary university which is home to over 20,00 students from over 140 countries.
+It has always been popular and has been global leaders in research and study for centuries, paving the way for academic excellence.
 It is one of the oldest universities in the world and dates back to 1209.
-It is currently second in the QS World University Rankings 2023 and remains the highest rated higher education institution in the UK.
+It is currently second in the QS World University Rankings 2024 and remains the highest rated higher education institution in the UK.
 Some well known people who have attended the establishment include David Attenborough, Steven Hawking and King Charles.
-The university consists of thirty one colleges, many of which are beautifully architectured historic buildings and can be visited.
-A selection of these associated buildings are Kings College and King's College Chapel, Trinity College, Peterhouse College and the wonderfully exhilarating Botanic Garden.
+The university consists of thirty one colleges, many of which are beautifully architectured historic buildings and some can be visited by the public with several interesting tours available.
+A selection of these associated buildings are Kings College and King's College Chapel, Trinity College, Peterhouse College (which is the oldest) and the wonderfully exhilarating Botanic Garden.

 There's no getting away from the fact that Cambridge is a highly desirable place to live.
 It is a romantic city that has offered inspiration over the centuries but it can also be an expensive place to live.
 It is described as being one of the UK’s most expensive cities to buy a house with a garden.
 Affluent, green and safe ~ Cambridge may be out of many people's price range but once out of the city itself and into the surrounding areas, then you do see the prices fall.